Snake plant sunburn is an issue that many newbie gardeners face while taking care of this type of plant.

 Here's a list of things you should do to fix this issue -

-1. Inspect The Leaves Damage
+1. Inspect The Leaf Damage

 Yes, check for the leaf damage!